Brunello/Git-Training/git-training.md

    direct Git to not include the parent Directory, or via SourceTree taking care to rename the parent directory after previously deleting `/sites`.
 3. Create a new version of settings.php or edit the existing.
+4. Create new files directory or symlink to files directory.
-4. Everything else (DB create/export/import, symlinks, truncate users table, etc)
+5. Everything else (DB create/export/import, symlinks, truncate users table, etc)

 ### Examples###